wthit56/unnecessary.js/README.md

 This file is written as an efficient equivalent to commented.js.
 It keeps the same logic, but moves things around to run faster and leaner than it's predecessor.

-This file is used in the .html example pages.
+This file is used in the index.html and comparison.html files for testing purposes.

 ### terse.js
 This file takes verbose.js and makes the code as short as possible.
 Variables are